mdn/curriculum/curriculum/2-core/2-semantic-html.md

 Learning outcomes:

-- Understand why links are the fundamental feature of the web.
+- Understand why links are _the_ fundamental feature of the web.
 There is no web without links.

-- The `href` attribute
+- The `href` attribute.

-- Absolute and relative paths, and when to use them
+- Absolute and relative paths, and when to use them.

-- Path syntax in detail — slashes, single dot, and double dot
+- Path syntax in detail — slashes, single dot, and double dot.

-- Link states and why they are important — `:hover`, `:focus`, `:visited`, `:active`
+- Link states and why they are important — `:hover`, `:focus`, `:visited`, and `:active`.

-- Inline and block-level links
+- Inline and block-level links.

-- Writing good link text

-  - Understanding the benefits of good link text, such as better accessibility for screenreader users, and potential positive SEO effects
+- Understanding the benefits of writing good link text, such as better accessibility for screenreader users, and potential positive SEO effects.

 Resources: